clemensv/avrotize/specs/avrotize-schema.md

 such records to be structurally distinct.
 This means that the records should have different fields or field types.
-This is to help avoid ambiguity when reading data that is serialized with a type union in cases where data structuress are described with Avro Schema, but a data serialization model is used where the data encoding does not support type markers.
+This is to help avoid ambiguity when reading data that is serialized with a type union in cases where data structuress are described with schema, but a data serialization model is used where the data encoding does not support type markers.

 ```json